SrPhilippe/SHELF/git-commands/index.md

 - `git marge`: Unifies two or more histories together
   - > The [HEAD](#head) should be pointing to the ramification who will receive the merged files.
 So if you want to merge the development branch into the main, you should do `git checkout main` and then `git merge development`

+- `git remote`: List of the [remote](#remote) connections you have to other repositories
+  - `git remote -v`: Same as the above command, but include the URL of each connection
+  - `git remote add <name> <url>`: Create a new connection to a remote repository
+  - `git remote rm <name>`: Remove the connection to the remote repository called ＜name＞

 ---

 <details>